Mama Living Abroad

 Ingredients

-• 3 ½ cups (500 grams) sifted all-purpose flour, plus a little more for dusting
+• 3 and 1/2 cups (500g) sifted all-purpose flour plus a little more for dusting

 • 3 large eggs at room temperature